Hyper-V

 New-TalosVM -VMNamePrefix talos-cp -CPUCount 2 -StartupMemory 4GB -SwitchName LAB -TalosISOPath C:\ISO\metal-amd64.iso -NumberOfVMs 1 -VMDestinationBasePath 'D:\Virtual Machines\Test VMs\Talos'

-This will create talos-cp01 VM and power it on.
+This will create the talos-cp01 VM and power it on.

 Setup Worker Nodes